0xwaya/space-warp/README.md

 # FVM Hardhat Kit to build on Filecoin Virtual Machine
-# HyperSpace testnet hackathon by ETHGLobal
+#  HyperSpace testnet hackathon by EthGLobal Jan 2023

-## Cloning the Repo
+## Cloning the Repo (not for production )

 Open up your terminal (or command prompt) and navigate to a directory you would like to store this code on.
 Once there type in the following command: